 For decades, faster GPUs have enabled game developers to create increasingly detailed and complex worlds.
-While you can find everything from budget GPUs to high-end offerings from both AMD and Nvidia, when it comes to outright performance, Nvidia has a clear overall lead.
-If you look at our GPU performance hierarchy, you'll see that (not counting Titan cards, which aren’t really aimed at just gamers) Nvidia holds the top five spots.
-The best AMD can do is sixth place, with the Radeon VII and RX 5700 XT nearly tied for overall performance.
+While you can find everything from budget GPUs to high-end offerings from both AMD and Nvidia, when it comes to outright performance, Nvidia has a slight overall lead thanks to the chunky GeForce RTX 3090 Ti.

-Prior to AMD's Navi, at least for the past six or more years, the competition between AMD and Nvidia in terms of GPU power efficiency was decidedly in favor of Nvidia.
-But Navi changed all that, right?
-Using chips built with TSMC's 7nm FinFET process and a new architecture that delivered 50% better performance per watt, it could close the gap.
+Prior to AMD's Navi, GPU power efficiency was decidedly in favor of Nvidia.
+But Navi changed all that, and Big Navi has further improved AMD's efficiency.
+Using chips built with TSMC's 7nm FinFET process and a new architecture that delivered 50% better performance per watt, Navi started to close the gap.
 Except, it was so far behind that even a 50% improvement didn't fully address the efficiency deficiency.

 AMD vs Nvidia: Featured Technology

 Trying to determine a clear winner in the drivers and software category is difficult.
-Quite a few people have encountered black screen issues with AMD drivers on RX 5000 Navi series GPUs, while others haven't had any difficulties.
-Newer drivers have supposedly fixed these problems, but some user complaints continue.
+Quite a few people previously encountered black screen issues with AMD drivers on RX 5000 Navi series GPUs, while others didn't have any difficulties.
+Newer drivers have fixed these problems, as far as we can tell.
 Nvidia drivers aren't foolproof either, and depending on the game and hardware, issues crop up for both companies.
 But is one company doing better with drivers?

 AMD makes a lot of noise about its yearly driver overhaul.
 The Radeon Adrenalin 2020 drivers consolidated everything under one large umbrella, aiming to simplify things, though it can be confusing at first if you're used to the older drivers.
-AMD has pushed out seven driver updates this year, of which two (20.2.2 and 20.1.3) are WHQL certified.
-WHQL, or Windows Hardware Quality Labs, is Microsoft's team that verifies a minimum level of functionality.
-You can generally count on at least one new AMD driver per month, often more if there are some major game launches.
+AMD tends to skip WHQL (Windows Hardware Quality Labs) testing, which means fewer hoops to jump through and potentially more bugs slip through, but Microsoft's insurance of a minimum level of functionality doesn't really mean much for gaming purposes.

-Winner: Tie We prefer AMD's unified driver approach, as it's one less interface to navigate, but there's just so much stuff in the 2020 release.
-Moreover, while I haven't personally experienced any repeatable issues with AMD's drivers, Nvidia's Q&A is arguably better.
-The black screen complaints with Navi went unfixed for over half a year, and there may still be lingering problems.
-AMD's drivers have improved substantially since the days of the Catalyst Control Center, but sometimes less is more.
-Quantifying drivers ends up being an incredibly subjective affair, however, so we're calling this one a draw.
+Winner: Tie We prefer AMD's unified driver approach, as it's one less interface to navigate, but there's just so much stuff in the current releases.
+Nvidia's Q&A is arguably better, though plenty of bugs and issues end up slipping through on both sides.
+Quantifying drivers ends up being an incredibly subjective affair, however, so we're calling this one a draw as well.